The hidden curves of the Gartner hype cycle

 Something that the Gartner curve doesn’t show, is that the trough of disillusionment has two possible outcomes.
 An innovation can travel onwards up to the plateau of productivity, or it can fall down into the innovation graveyard.

-According to analysis by The Economist, of the innovations that enter the trough of disillusionment, only 40% make it to the other side and up the slope of enlighenment to the plateau and widespread adoption.
+According to analysis by The Economist, of the innovations that enter the trough of disillusionment, only 40% make it to the other side and up the slope of enlightenment to the plateau and widespread adoption.
 The other 60% fade away and never make it out.

 What is also missing from the curve is that only half of innovations enter the trough of disillusionment at all.
 So those following the curve all the way to the plateau are, in fact, only 20% of innovations.